They stood out as they queued to vote in various polling stations in Kinoo ward, Kikuyu constituency, in Kiambu County.

 Those The Standard spoke to said they were happy to finally exercise their civic right and take part in choosing the next government just like other Kenyans.

-Their approval and grant of citizenship by the President marked the start of their freedom from segregation and misery for the Shona voters.
+Their approval and grant of citizenship by the president marked the start of their freedom from segregation and misery.
 There are about 1,000 registered voters from the community.

-"We have been waiting and longing to participate in a general election in our country.
+“We have been waiting and longing to participate in an election in our country.
 We are happy it is happening today.
 I am happy to have this opportunity to vote for my favourite candidates, for the first time,” said Stephen Muungani, a member of the community.

-It has been 29 years since Muungani attained the requisite age to vote but he couldn’t until last year when he acquired Kenyan citizenship and received the national ID.
+It has been 29 years since Muungani attained the requisite age to vote but he couldn’t until last year when he acquired Kenyan citizenship and received a national ID.

 “Previously, we only escorted our neighbours to polling stations to vote.
 Sometimes, we would just stay home and accept the ones elected.
 It is a dream come true that today, we are voting in this election.
 I’ve had preferred candidates in the previous elections just like I do today only that this time round, I have a chance to vote,” said the 47-year-old Muungani.

 The election is a historic moment for the three generations of his family.
-Aside from himself and his two adult children, his octogenarian mother also voted.
+Aside from himself and his two adult children, his mother in her 80s also voted.